Building Your First Notebook

 This guide will walk you through:

-• The three primary steps to open a new Notebook
+The three primary steps to open a new Notebook

-• Add additional steps to your Notebook
+Adding additional steps to your Notebook to continue your research

 Elicit's Primary Steps